foundation-model-stack/foundation-model-stack/tests/models/README.md

 # scaled down version of model
 <specific_model_name>_params = {
-    "src_vocab_size": tokenizer.vocab_size, # we require the vocab size be based on the small tokenizer ...
+    "src_vocab_size": len(tokenizer), # we require the vocab size be based on the small tokenizer ...
 }